wp-media/wp-rocket/README.md

-delayed-job
+Task Scheduler
 ===========

-Delayed Job for Wordpress
+A robust task scheduling system for Wordpress